MaxwellKendall/maxwellkendall.com/src/blog-posts/algorithims/binary-search-overview.md

 // => 3
 ```

 The solution requires a simple while loop which executes so long as the `base condition` evaluates to true.
-This would be when the two pointers

 ```javascript
 function firstNotSmaller(arr, target) {